hilltop-software/sampler_qa_checks_demo/README.md

 - The latest database migration scripts for QA checks must be run.
 - The `Hilltop` Python module dependency must be installed,

-Both of these are available for download from
+Both of these are available for download from the [beta release page](https://www.hilltop.co.nz/docs/guides/scripting-and-development/Plugins/beta/).

 ## Package installation